MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-aspnet-daemon-web-app.md

 ---
-title: "Tutorial: Build a multi-tenant daemon that accesses Microsoft Graph business data"
+title: "Tutorial: Build a multitenant daemon that accesses Microsoft Graph business data"
 description: In this tutorial, learn how to call an ASP.NET web API protected by Microsoft Entra ID from a Windows desktop (WPF) application.
 The WPF client authenticates a user, requests an access token, and calls the web API.

 author: henrymbuguakiarie